-A. 2dSearch is a framework for solving complex search challenges.
+A. 2dSearch is a framework for solving complex search problems.

 Q. What is a search strategy?

-A. A search strategy is a structured method for solving a complex search challenge.
-It combines the key elements of your search challenge in order to retrieve accurate, repeatable results.
+A. A search strategy is a structured method for solving a complex search problem.
+It combines the key elements of your search question in order to retrieve accurate, repeatable results.
 Search strategies are typically used to find documents, but can also be used to find people (e.g. via their social profiles).
 Some search strategies take the form of ‘Boolean strings’.